Skip to content

 Method 2: Half & Half - Common approach: Exit 50% at 2:1 R/R - Let 50% run to trail stop

-Method 3: Full Exit - Some traders exit entire position at opposite signal - Simpler approach with less management
+Method 3: Full Exit - Some users exit entire position at opposite signal - Simpler approach with less management

 Scaling IN (Pyramiding):

-⚠️ Advanced technique - more suitable for experienced traders
+⚠️ Advanced technique - more suitable for experienced users

-Common guidelines for pyramiding: - Typically only added to winning positions - Each new position often smaller than previous - Generally avoid averaging down (adding to losers) - Many traders move stops to breakeven after adding
+Common guidelines for pyramiding: - Typically only added to winning positions - Each new position often smaller than previous - Generally avoid averaging down (adding to losers) - Users commonly move stops to breakeven after adding

 πŸ“ˆ Workflow Optimization